drangons/entity_resolution_spark/README.md

 Character and Edit distance algorithms<br/>
 1. Levenshtein algorithm <br/>
 2. Damerau-Levenshtein algorithm -tbi<br/>
-3. Needleman-Wunch distance-tbi<br/>
+3. Needleman-Wunch distance-tbi<br/> - Used for sequence alingment in protiens or DNA samples

 Affine gap<br/>
-11. Smith-Waterman algorithm-tbi<br/>
+11. Smith-Waterman algorithm-tbi<br/> - Extension to Needleman-Wunch .

 Heuristic based<br/>
-21. Jaro<br/>
+21. Jaro<br/> - use jellyfish pacakage
-22. Jaro-Winkler algorithm
+22. Jaro-Winkler algorithm - jellyfish package

 Token Based approach<br/>
-31. Jaccard similarity<br/>
+31. Jaccard similarity<br/> - Scikit-learn metrics
-32. Cosine similarity<br/>
+32. Cosine similarity<br/> - based on vector space model with tf-idf wieghts
-33. Q-gram cosine similarity
+33. Q-gram cosine similarity - Same as above but generates the token for documents.
+Best to use in database setup where the documents are short.

 Hybrid approach<br/>
-41. Soft Tf-idf - combination of cosine similarity and jaro-winkler method. <br/>
+41. Soft Tf-idf - combination of cosine similarity and jaro-winkler method. <br/>.
+Good to use when comparing documents with spell errors.
-42. Mogne-Elkan - Jaro-winkler as inner similarity function <br/>
+42. Mogne-Elkan - Jaro-winkler as inner similarity function <br/> .
+Best performance of edit distance methods [1].

 Edit distance (s,t): The number of minimum edit operation (Insertion,Deletion,Substitution) to tranform s to t.
 Each operation are wieghted.<br/>